edwin465/SSVEP-TRCA-R/README.md

 This code is prepared by Chi Man Wong (chiman465@gmail.com)

 Version:

 27 July 2020 (v1.0): TRCA and TRCA-R
 29 July 2020 (v1.1): Add mTRCA

-If you use this code for a publication, please cite the following paper
+If you use this code for a publication, please cite the following paper:

 @article{wong2020spatial,